aphyr/prism/README.md

 them, and re-runs their corresponding tests immediately.
 Inspired by Midje's excellent autotest.

-## Why "Prism"?

-It may or may not be snooping on everything you write, and checking to make sure it's not dangerous.

 ## Usage

 Check out [Clojars](https://clojars.org/com.aphyr/prism) for the latest